François Xavier Aubry

-Biography
+Youth and early ventures

 Aubry was born to Joseph and Magdeleine (Lupien) Aubry in Saint-Justin, Quebec on December 3, 1824.
 There he grew up on a farm.
 When he was 18, he moved to St. Louis where he worked as a store clerk.
 After seeing the profits available for merchants transporting goods along the Santa Fe Trail, Aubry saved his money to purchase several wagons and draft animals.
 He then obtained a line of credit with which to purchase trade goods and left on his first trip down Santa Fe trail from Independence on May 9, 1846 as part of a trader's caravan.
 After selling his goods in Santa Fe, Aubry returned with enough profits to fully pay off his loans.
 In 1847 he moved to Independence, Missouri and began working full-time as a freighter along the trail.

 While working the Santa Fe Trail, Aubry decided that speed was the key to maximizing his opportunities.
 Toward this end he began making two annual trips along the trail instead of the customary single trip per year.
 The increased money flow produced allowed him to purchase better draft animals and to haul goods in both directions and looking for ways to increase his speed.
 One effort to reduce the time spent on the 800 mi return journey came when he left Santa Fe on December 22, 1847.
 Despite being harassed by Indians, highwaymen, and adverse winter weather, Aubry reached Independence in only 14 days, beating the previous record by 10½ days.
 In recognition of the accomplishment, newspapers dubbed him "Telegraph" Aubry and claimed the effort was "bordering on the supernatural".